Great Exhibition Road Festival

-The Great Exhibition Road Festival is returning to South Kensington and online from 9-15 October 2021.
+The Great Exhibition Road Festival is returning to South Kensington on 18-19 June 2022.

 Photography and filming will take place at the Festival and attending means you consent to this material being used for publicity purposes.
 If you do not wish to consent, please pick up a red sticker as you enter your event and wear it at all times.